 Scenario 1: Geo Differentials

-In this scenario, we have a company based in Seattle that wants to determine pay differentials for critical jobs for different regions the United States.
+In this scenario, we have a company based in Seattle that wants to determine pay differentials for critical jobs for different regions in the United States.

 To start, we will set the tool’s reference point to Seattle, select "Engineering" under jobs, choose M6 for a level, and select "Software Products & Services" for an industry.
 The program generates salary differentials for selected regions using the reference location of Seattle.